Fernbridge (bridge): Need for a New Bridge or Rehabilitation of the Existing Bridge

 By mid 2023, the future construction of a new bridge or rehabilitation of the existing bridge was being contemplated by Caltrans with an estimated cost between $200 million and $500 million with a refined estimate of costs as of July 2025 of $214 million to $355 million.
-In June 2025, Caltrans reported that among the seven alternatives under consideration, their preferred option would be to build a new bridge "on the Fortuna side of the current bridge" with work beginning in 2032 and completing in 2036 costing approximately $237 million (reported as $214 million in July 2025).
+In June 2025, Caltrans reported that among the seven alternatives under consideration, their preferred option would be to build a new bridge "on the Fortuna side of the current bridge" with work beginning in 2032 and completing in 2036 costing approximately $237 million (reported as $214 million in July 2025 and then $220 million in March 2026).
 The new bridge would accommodate vehicular traffic, foot traffic, and bicycles.
 If a new bridge is built, the plans call for two twelve-foot traffic lanes, two eight-foot shoulders, and one six-foot separated (from traffic) pedestrian path.
 If the existing bridge is rehabilitated, it would have two eleven-foot four-inch traffic lanes and no shoulders or pedestrian path.
-Under Caltran's preferred plan, the current bridge would remain as a monument but would receive no maintenance once the new bridge was placed into service.
+Under Caltrans' preferred plan, the current bridge would remain as a monument but would receive no maintenance once the new bridge was placed into service.
 In August 2025, $4.4 million was allocated by Caltrans to further study a replacement bridge.
-A final decision on the design and exact location of the bridge was expected to be made in spring 2029.
+A final decision on the design and exact location of the bridge was expected to be made in spring 2029 with construction beginning in 2032 depending upon the construction alternative to be chosen.